StepanRekhlyasov/nemesys/dev.rules.md

 ## Using state managers

 We use a simple and convenient pinia state manager in our project.
-You can get acquainted with a short guide how to use that in [the official docs of pinia](https://pinia.vuejs.org/core-concepts/)
+You can get acquainted with a short guide how to use `Setup Store` that in [the official docs of pinia](https://pinia.vuejs.org/core-concepts/)

 Generally, your store should have the following folder structure and layout based on business entities: